pgulutzan/pgfindlib/README.md

 <H3 id="Re comparisons">Re comparisons</H3><HR>
 <P>Usually pgfindlib considers that a file is matching if it starts with one of the passed soname values.
 This is so that soname = libx.so will also match libx.so.99 etc.
 Emphasis: the loader prefers to grab the exact soname e.g. libcrypto.so.1.1.
 The fact that you get hits for libcrypto.so is just a hint.
-There is no check whether a name refers to a symlink.</P>
+There is a message if a name refers to a symlink or hardlink.</P>

 <H3 id="Re pgfindlib_tests.sh">Re pgfindlib_tests.sh</H3><HR>
 <P>This Bash script has a set of tests that the loader really goes in this order.